50+ fun arts and crafts to do at home

 Learn how to make a kite out of paper with Gathered.

 Empty cardboard box lying around the house?
 You're halfway to making your very own pirate ship!
-Kids will love the making and the playing with a junk-modelled pirate ship.
+Kids will love making and playing with a junk-modelled pirate ship.

 Find out how it's done with our video guide and step-by-step tutorial for how to make a kaleidoscope.

-This is one of the simplest ideas in this round-up to make, as all you need is some paper to get going.
+This is one of the simplest ideas to make in our round-up - all you need is some paper to get going.

 We've collected some fantastic easy origami for beginners projects to help you get started.
 You can make everything from origami hearts to simple lucky stars.